pingcap/community/GOVERNANCE.md

 The TiDB project is organized primarily into Special Interest Groups, or SIGs.
 Each SIG is comprised of members from multiple companies or organizations, with a common purpose of advancing the TiDB project with respect to a specific topic,such as Coprocessor or Documentation.
 The goal of an SIG is to enable a distributed decision structure and code ownership, as well as providing focused forums for getting work done, making decisions, and onboarding new contributors.
 Every identifiable subpart of the project (e.g., github org, repository, subdirectory, API, test, issue, PR) is intended to be owned by the corresponding SIG.

-Currently, SIG membership requires invitation - potential qualified members are Active Contributors in a particular project under the SIG.
+Currently, any Contributor within a SIG is immediately an eligible member of that SIG.
 It is our intention to properly guide or mentor community talents, and help them advance to the higher-level Reviewer, Committer within an SIG.

 Each SIG must have a charter that specifies its scope (topics, code repositories and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.
 See the SIG charter process for details on how charters are managed.
 SIGs should be relatively free to customize or change how they operate, within some broad guidelines and constraints imposed by this Governance and [sig governance](TBD).